 SERVING VASHON ISLAND

 Rotary has done countless projects for Vashon non-profits, the school district, park district and often obtained grants to help fund those efforts.
-The highlight for 2015 has been hosting and sponsoring an AmeriCorps crew that worked full time for two months at 5 different island organizations….see below.
-The club members also donate generously to Vashon Community Care.
-A new project, Music Mends Minds, launched in September to bring music to people with dementia, and a support group to their caregivers; this group now gathers weekly at 1:30 on Tuesdays at VCC to sing, play instruments and have fun with music.
+The highlight since 2016 has been Music Mends Minds, launched to bring music to people with dementia, and a support group to their caregivers; this group now gathers weekly at 1:30 on Tuesdays at VCC to sing, play instruments and have fun with music.